valentijnnieman/curve/README.md

 ## How should I use this?

-You can create oscillator or gain blocks by clicking the '+' button in the bottom right corner of the screen.
+You can create audio blocks such as oscillators, gain, filters, or envelopes, by clicking the '+' button in the bottom right corner of the screen.
 Connect them to the speakers and turn it on to hear the oscillator oscillating wildly!
-Try connecting oscillators and gain blocks together!
-You can connect to an oscillator's internal gain, or frequency.
+Try connecting different blocks together.

 ## Generate code